A BRIEF HISTORY OF ASHFORD, KENT, ENGLAND

 In the Middle Ages Ashford was a busy little market town although it would seem tiny to us with a population of no more than 1,000, possibly less.

 During the reign of Mary 1553-1558 Protestants were persecuted in England.
-At that time 5 men from Ashford were martyred at Canterbury while 2 men from Tenterden were martyred Ashford in 1557.
+At that time 5 men from Ashford were executed at Canterbury while 2 men from Tenterden were executed Ashford in 1557.

 By the early 18th century Ashford still had a population of only about 1,500.
 To us it would seem tiny but by the standards of the time it was a little market town.

 Amenities in Ashford continued to improve in the 20th century.
 The first cinema opened in 1911.
 A tank was presented to the town in 1919.
-However Ashford had to wait until 1926 for an electricity supply.
+However, Ashford had to wait until 1926 for electricity supply.
 The first public library in Ashford opened in 1928.

 During the 20th century Ashford continued to grow rapidly.
 By 1951 Ashford had nearly 25,000 inhabitants.
 During the Second World War 83 people were killed in Ashford by German bombing but the town continued to flourish.
 Ashford bypass was built in 1957.
 The Stow Centre opened in 1978 and a new Civic Centre opened in 1983.

 At the end of the 20th century the Channel Tunnel opened and it spurred the growth of Ashford.
-Today the population of Ashford is 58,000.
+In 2020 the population of Ashford was 74,000.